 |It’s all about the image — at least, that’s what check scanners are all about.
 A check scanner is only as good as the images it produces.
 Digital Check has a reputation in the check scanning industry for producing the most reliable scanners that produce the highest quality images.

-Image quality is dependent on a few different factors, including, the consistency of the transport speed, the resolution of the scan heads (cameras), and the methodology used by the API to process the image.
-Most scanner manufacturers have come to parity in producing scanners with consistent transports and 300 dpi cameras, so the real differentiator is how the API processes the image.
+Image quality is dependent on a few different factors, including, the consistency of the transport speed, the resolution of the image sensors, and the methodology used by the API to process the image.
+Most scanner manufacturers have come to parity in producing scanners with consistent transports and 300 dpi sensors, so the real differentiator is how the API processes the image.

 Over ten years ago, Digital Check introduced our Best Read® technology into our API.
 Best Read MICR incorporates four different algorithms (three magnetic and one OCR) designed to read checks with weak, normal, or strong MICR signals, each confirmed with Digital Check’s first-of-its-kind OCR (optical character recognition) verify feature.